ZeroKnighting/ZeroKnighting.github.io/_pages/about.md

 I am a final-year undergraduate student at **Fudan University**, majoring in **Computer Science and Technology**.
 My academic pursuits are driven by a passion for cutting-edge research, with experience spanning the development of foundation models for molecules and materials at **Microsoft Research** and the innovative application of large language models.

 In addition, I have contributed to award-winning projects in CPU design and earned accolades in prestigious competitive programming contests.
-I am excited to further my academic journey and make meaningful contributions to the field of computer science and AI4Science.
+I am excited to further my academic journey and make meaningful contributions to the field of machine learning and AI4Science.